-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our condensed consolidated financial statements and the related notes for the three and six months ended June 30, 2024 and 2023 included in Part 1, Item 1, "Financial Statements," within this Quarterly Report on Form 10-Q (this "Quarterly Report") and our audited consolidated financial statements and related notes for the fiscal years ended December 31, 2023 and 2022, included in Part II, Item 8, "Financial Statements and Supplementary Data," in our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the Securities and Exchange Commission ("SEC") on March 28, 2024 (the "Annual Report").
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our condensed consolidated financial statements and the related notes for the three and nine months ended September 30, 2024 and 2023 included in Part 1, Item 1, "Financial Statements," within this Quarterly Report on Form 10-Q (this "Quarterly Report") and our audited consolidated financial statements and related notes for the fiscal years ended December 31, 2023 and 2022, included in Part II, Item 8, "Financial Statements and Supplementary Data," in our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the Securities and Exchange Commission ("SEC") on March 28, 2024 (the "Annual Report").
 Certain statements included in this discussion and analysis constitute "forward-looking statements" that are subject to inherent risks and uncertainties that may adversely impact our operations and financial results.
-These risks and uncertainties are described in Item 1A, "Risk Factors" in our Annual Report, as well as in our other public filings with the SEC.
+These risks and uncertainties are discussed in this Quarterly Report, including in Item 1A "Risk Factors" of Part II of this Quarterly Report.
 Please also see the information under the heading "Cautionary Note Regarding Forward-Looking Statements and Industry Data" in this Quarterly Report.
 Percentage amounts included in this section have not in all cases been calculated on the basis of rounded figures, but on the basis of such amounts prior to rounding.
-For this reason, percentage amounts in this section may vary from those obtained by performing the same calculations using the figures in our consolidated financial statements included elsewhere in this Quarterly Report.
+For this reason, percentage amounts in this Quarterly Report.
 Certain other amounts that appear in this section may not sum due to rounding.